readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 In the future,
 if an advertiser comes to us wanting to target a specific subset of content, we should be able to train a deploy this targeting within a week.
+We can also scale down into smaller niches, because we are able to find all the content within our network that matches more specific topics.

 We're excited about this approach, and hope that improving content-based ad targeting will remove the incentives to track users.